Clinical UM Guideline

 Although this review suggests that some benefit may be obtained from prophylaxis, we considered only two studies to be of adequate methodological quality with small sample size, and poorly defined or stratified in their arthroscopic intervention.
 No studies on mechanical devices alone were found, other than the ongoing combined protocol.
 No strong evidence was found to conclude thromboprophylaxis is effective in preventing thromboembolic events in people undergoing knee arthroscopy with unknown risk factors for DVT.

-A 2016 Cochrane Review assessed studies on combined intermittent pneumatic leg compression and pharmacological prophylaxis for the prevention of VTE (Kakkos et al, 2016).
+A 2016 Cochrane Review assessed studies on combined intermittent pneumatic leg compression and pharmacological prophylaxis for the prevention of VTE (Kakkos, 2016).
 The results of the review demonstrated agreement with current guideline recommendations, which support the use of combined modalities in hospitalized individuals (limited to those with trauma or undergoing surgery) at risk of developing VTE.
 Neither the Cochrane Review nor the published guidelines it references address uses of pneumatic compression devices in the outpatient setting or following ambulatory surgical procedures.

 An ACCP Evidence-Based Clinical Practice Guidelines entitled Prevention of VTE in Orthopedic Surgery Patients: Antithrombotic Therapy and Prevention of Thrombosis (2012), gives the following recommendations for use of pneumatic compression devices after major orthopedic surgery: